itinstructor/ConverterVB/README.md

 # Measurement Converter in Visual Basic

-A measurement converter in Visual Basic.
+A measurement converter in Visual Basic .NET 4.8.

 ![](/images/length.png)